lf-edge/ekuiper/docs/en_US/sqls/json_expr.md

 ### Slicing

 Slices allow you to select a contiguous subset of an array.

 `field[from:to)`is the interval before closing and opening, excluding to.
-If from is not specified, then it means start from the 1st element of array; If to is not specified, then it means end with the last element of array.
+If from is not specified, then it means start from the 1st element of an array; If to is not specified, then it means end with the last element of array.

 ```
 SELECT children[0:1] FROM demo